lynnerang/ideaboxReact/readme.md

 ## General Info

-<h4 align="middle">A project where we built an application for recording and archiving our good ideas for Turing's Front-End Engineering course, Module 1.</h4>

-## Motivation

-Ideabox was a project assigned to us as Mod 1 students at Turing.
-Working with HTML, CSS and JS.
-This project was to help us understand how to implement client-side data persistence using localstorage, having a seperate data and dom model and how to iterate over them, and how to utilize data-* attributes.

-Here's the comp we were given:
+<h4 align="middle">This project involved rebuilding a previous project for recording and archiving ideas in React as opposed to vanilla JavaScript.
+The focus was to become more familiar with the differences between application structure in vanilla JS versus a framework like React, and to become more comfortable coding in React.</h4>

+This is the original comp and project specifications provided for the project:

 <img src="http://frontend.turing.io/assets/images/projects/ideabox/ideabox-triples-01.jpg" alt="Original mock we worked from">

-## Built With
+## Built Using

+- React
-- HTML
+- SCSS
-- CSS
+- localStorage
-- JS
+- Webpack

 ## Screenshots